official-inquiries/climate-action-us-senate-2014/pages/witnesses-ruckelshaus.md

 23. It has been claimed about you that “it was, of course, then-Environmental Protection Agency administrator William Ruckelshaus who actually banned DDT after ignoring an EPA administrative law judge’s ruling that there was no evidence indicating that DDT posed any sort of threat to human health or the environment.
 Ruckelshaus never attended any of the agency‘s hearings on DDT.
 He didn’t read the hearing transcripts and refused to explain his decision.

 None of this is surprising given that, in a May 22, 1971 speech before the Wisconsin Audubon Society, Ruckelshaus said that EPA procedures had been streamlined so that DDT could be banned.
-Ruekelshaus was also a member of — and wrote fundraising letter for — the EDF”.
+Ruckelshaus was also a member of — and wrote a fundraising letter for — the EDF”.

 Please explain which if any of the above statements you disagree with and why.

 (See attachment i) In that decision. as stated, I specifically weighed the risks of the continued use of DDT against the benefits.
-That‘s what the statue directed me to do.
+That‘s what the statute directed me to do.
 The opinion speaks for itself on this subject.
-In writing the decision I made extensive use of the transcripts of the earlier hearing before the administrative law judge.
+In writing the decision I made extensive use of the transcripts of the earlier hearingss before the administrative law judge.
 I was, in effect,

 Page 60